meixiezichuan/magent/README.md

 # Magent

-Magent is build for select k3s master according to etcd leader
+Magent is build for select k3s master / cloudcore according to etcd leader

 ## Requirement
 * ipvsadm should be installed